-We were in the mood to pack our backpacks to go and explore more of the Northland … and Whangarei is the northernmost city in New Zealand and the regional capital of the Northland Region.
+We were in the mood to pack our backpacks to go and explore more of the Northland … and why not go to the most northern city in New Zealand, namely Whangarei (the regional capital of the Northland Region)?

-Therefore, we’ve booked our bus tickets and accommodation in Whangerei and off we go …
+With our bus tickets booked and accommodation arranged in Whangarei, we went on another trip …

 Waiting for the bus in Orewa